 BTK is a central enzyme in B cell receptor signaling that supports the growth and also survival of malignant cells in WM.
 Through inhibition of BTK activity, targeted therapies are able to suppress abnormal signaling and reduce disease progression.

-In the advent of first-generation BTK inhibitors, a great clinical response was seen in WM patients, which in particular extended to those with relapsed or refractory disease.
-While there were very promising response rates seen early on, some issues did present themselves over time.
+With the introduction of first‑generation BTK inhibitors, clinical studies observed treatment responses in patients with Waldenström macroglobulinemia, including those with relapsed or refractory disease.
+While there were very promising response rates seen early on, some issues presented themselves over time.
 There were reports of certain patients that had cardiac issues, bleeding complications, or could not tolerate the treatment, which in turn led to them stopping the therapy.
-Also, there was observed development of resistance mutations and also great variation in how patients responded to the treatment, which in turn created a need for more selective therapies.
+Also, there was observed development of resistance mutations and great variation in how patients responded to the treatment, which in turn created a need for more selective therapies.

 This increasing knowledge of BTK biology has brought about the development of new agents, which also improve on the tolerability profile.